Oriental City: Yaohan Plaza

 During the rapid growth of the Japanese economy in the 1980s, many Japanese businesses established in the United Kingdom.
 Honda formed a partnership with British Leyland in 1979 and Nissan opened its first European factory in Sunderland in 1986.
 Such activities caused a significant increase in Japanese living in the UK.

 Yaohan, the Japanese department store, opened in London in 1993.
 At the time, an estimated over 40,000 Japanese lived in the vicinity, and there was growing local interest in Japanese cuisine and culture.
 It would serve that large Japanese community and introduce Europeans to Japanese food and Japanese culture.
 Yaohan had already established operations in Hong Kong, Singapore and the United States.

 Yaohan invested £50 million (£87 million in 2021) in its Colindale store with 10,134 m2 of retail space, office areas and parking for 800 cars.
 The building incorporated Japanese architectural elements such as a tile roof.
 Internally, shops presented traditional Japanese facades similar to the Edo-Koji shopping area at Tokyo International Airport.
 Yaohan Plaza, London opened as a high-end Japanese shopping centre on 28 August 1993 with the slogan: "All Japan under one roof."
 Chindon'ya musicians performed at the opening.

 Yaohan Plaza featured a grand entrance hall with wooden frame supporting a ceremonial banner and knot, below a traditional tile roof.
-The single storey north wing housed a Japanese supermarket and food court.
+The single-storey north wing housed a Japanese supermarket and food court.
 Other shops and restaurants were in two storeys to the south and there was a multi-storey car park.
-Yaohan had 15 directly owned retail operations, 47 third-party stores and 11 restaurants.
-The supermarket sold Japanese foods including dry goods, sushi and bento boxes, fresh fish, and Japanese-style meats to suit yakiniku and shabu shabu.
+Yaohan had 15 directly owned retail operations, 47 third-party stores and eleven restaurants.
+The supermarket sold Japanese foods, including dry goods, sushi and bento boxes, fresh fish, and Japanese-style meats to suit yakiniku and shabu shabu.
 Fresh fruit was flown in from Japan, and a Japanese-style bakery operated on site.
-The supermarket offered over 70 varieties of sake and 40 of miso.
+The supermarket offered over 70 varieties of sake and 40 varieties of miso.
 Prices were considered high relative to Japan due to import costs, but 10-20 per cent lower than smaller Japanese shops in central London.
 The New York Times reported in 1993 that a 1.5 litre bottle of cold Japanese tea cost £4.99 (£8.69 in 2021).
 Yaohan's sushi kitchen operated 24 hours a day and supplied Waitrose, Selfridges, and Harvey Nichols.